Ready to travel? Click here to plan your next trip!

 Initially, I simply assumed the shots might’ve been taken along the shores of Jökulsárlón Glacier Lagoon, which at that time was probably the most ubiquitous Iceland destination among the influencer crowd.
 Turning up to the lagoon, however (and walking too quickly onto said shores, which caused me to slip back and crack my head on the ice) made me realize that my estimation had been a bit off.

 The bad news?
 I wasn’t able to procure an outfit that was anywhere near as fabulous as the one Jonna Lee wears in the “Vista” video.
 The good news?
-I was able to locate this most stunning of Iceland attractions, in the early morning no less, when the pastel hues of the sky perfectly contrasted with the black sand and prismatic icebergs resting atop it.
+I can now help you decide the best time to visit Diamond Beach Iceland, regardless of how you came to know about this place.

 Need help planning your Iceland itinerary?
 Hire me as your Travel Coach!

 Whether you’re thinking to visit Diamond Beach in summer or winter (and I’ll talk about the benefits and drawbacks of both in just a second), the most important thing is getting there.
-If (assuming you’re taking an Iceland road trip) you set your GPS for Jökulsárlón, you will find the Diamond Beach just to the east of the lagoon mouth, right along the sea.
+If you decide to rent a vehicle in Iceland—and you should—set your GPS for Jökulsárlón, you will find the Diamond Beach just to the east of the lagoon mouth, right along the sea.

 Things to Do at the Iceland Diamond Beach

-Depending on what time of year you visit Black Diamond Beach Iceland (and I’ll speak more about your options in just a moment), sunrise and/or sunset are some of the best times to visit Diamond Beach Iceland.
+Depending on what time of year you visit, sunrise and/or sunset is arguably the best time to visit Diamond Beach Iceland.
 The pastel hues that light up the sky, particularly during the winter when they take hours to fade in and out of darkness, beautifully contrast with the black sand of the beach below.

 Marvel at the Northern Lights